 - Any way of restricting Mastodon to using IPv4 instead of IPv6, other than hard-coding an IP address or using a domain with no AAAA record

-#3 Updated by Woozle Hypertwin almost 2 years ago
+#3 Updated by Woozle Hypertwin about 5 years ago

 My instance suddenly stopped sending emails about a week ago, and I don't know why.
 I've tried 2 different SMTP servers; both work when I use them to send email from Thunderbird, both respond to hails on the appropriate port when I connect from Mastodon's server via telnet, but mail doesn't come through from Mastodon regardless.